Early-Career Artist Research + Development Grant

 - Applications will only be accepted via the Submittable online application system (https://forecastpublicart.submittable.com/submit) during the grant application period.
-Submissions for 2023 grants are open through October 3, 2022.
+Submissions for 2024 grants closed October 16, 2023.

 - Complete applications include the following: brief proposal overview (limit 75 words), proposal (limit 500 words), benefit to the community (250 words), early-career status (250 words), impact on career (250 words), diversity of lived experience and perspective (250 words), resume (limit 2 pages), work samples, and work sample information.

 - Please contact the Forecast Grants team if you need help submitting your application in English at email@example.com or 651-271-2792

 These grants are made possible through generous funding from Jerome Foundation.

 See our Selection Criteria and visit our Public Artist Grants page for additional information regarding proposals and the selection process.

 Brief summary of the proposed grant activities.
 This will be used for reference during the panel review process and for public announcements if the application is awarded funding.